-The diffusion indexes in Figure 12-3 depict some of the sequences in the price system.
+The diffusion indexes in Chart 3 depict some of the sequences in the price system.
 But we can examine the matter more thoroughly by referring to the rates of change in a larger array of price indexes, using the price chronology as a reference frame in the same way that the business cycle chronology has been used to study leads and lags in economic activities generally.
-In this manner we can observe not only the leads and lags of other prices vis-à-vis the consumer price index, but also their leads and lags with respect to one another.3
+In this manner we can observe not only the leads and lags of other prices vis-à-vis the Consumer Price Index, but also their leads and lags with respect to one another.3

-Looking first at certain major components of the consumer price index, we find that the turns in the commodity component match those in the total index very closely (see Table 12-1).
-On five occasions since 1956 (when the commodity-service grouping first becomes available), the turns in the rate of change in the commodity index and in the total index came in exactly the same month, while on the remaining occasion the commodity turn was one month earlier.
+Looking first at certain major components of the Consumer Price Index we find that the turns in the commodity component match those in the total index very closely (see Table 2).
+On five occasions since 1956 (when the commodity-service grouping first becomes available) the turns in the rate of change in the commodity index and in the total index came in exactly the same month, while on the remaining occasion the commodity turn was one month earlier.
 This correspondence is due more to food prices, whose volatile movements have a marked effect on both the commodities component and the total, than to commodities other than food.
 As for prices of services, their well-known tendency to lag is apparent.
-Perhaps less well known is the fact that the rate of change in service prices undergoes cyclical movements that correspond closely, except for the lag, to those in commodity prices.
+Perhaps less well known is that the rate of change in service prices undergoes cyclical movements that correspond closely, except for the lag, to those in commodity prices.
 The lag of service prices behind commodity prices averages about three months.
-These relations are shown by Figure 12-4.
+These relations are shown by Chart 4.